mapmaker-workshop-tools/mapmaker-platform/readme.md

 `python src/manage.py makemigrations` or `python src/manage.py migrate` for migrations
 4. The repository also includes workflows to deploy to production.
 This requires you also have a Lightsail account with the correct names.

+## If you want to use Docker
+Then you can use the dockerfiles to build your container.
+Make sure to run this from the root folder and not src as the command has the path to the dockerfile already.
+The command also presumes you have the .env file already in the `core` folder.

+`docker build -t mapmaker:latest -f ./Infrastructure/Docker/DockerfilePROD .`

+## Use of NGINX is recommended:
+It is recommended that you use nginx as a webserver in front of Django.
+We offer a container that also copies in the staticfiles into the nginx.
+For this we offer both a dockerfile as a default.conf file to set up nginx correctly.
+Both can be found in the `infrastructure/nginx` folder.
+Or to build a dockerfile

+`docker build -t nginx:latest -f ./Infrastructure/nginx/Dockerfile .`

 # How to contribute:
 If you want to add features or fix bugs then by all means open a pullrequest for us to review your code.